 As noted above, to attain the NDPP goal of scalability, the format of DPPs has evolved from individual in-person coaching in the DPP Trial to in-person group sessions, and more recently to digital programs delivered via computer, tablet, or phone; Table 3 summarizes the key features of DPPs.
-Among the digital programs currently available, some are delivered to virtual groups that are assigned a human coach while another delivers coaching messages through a fully-automated system.
+In addition to the considerable heterogeneity among in-person DPP delivery models, some digital programs are delivered to virtual groups that are assigned a human coach while another delivers coaching messages through a fully-automated system.